jade-certn/jade-certn/README.md

 ## Collaboration

-- 👯 I took part in the Pride Hackathon, April 2021, collaborating with a team of developers with varied skills, over 5 days, to produce a website for the LGBTQ community: [Light Up](https://github.com/Jade-ux/light-up).
+- 👯 In April 2021 I took part in the Pride Hackathon, collaborating with a team of developers with a range of skills, over 5 days, to produce a website for the LGBTQ community: [Light Up](https://github.com/Jade-ux/light-up).
 - 💬 Get in touch if you'd like to collaborate!
 You can reach me on [LinkedIn](https://www.linkedin.com/in/jade-shannon-carvalho/)<br /><br />